AntKing12/EmbeddedSystem/README.md

 ![Screenshot 2025-03-22 153510](https://github.com/user-attachments/assets/2820b059-3966-4d76-a4c2-d208965e6768)

+Using the difference equation the output can easily be calculated The b and a coeffcients are stored in arrays which remain unchanged x and y are rotated as new information in brought in to allow for use in the equation

+# Port issue
 While working on the code an issue became apprent as no output was being read on the pa_0 the output port Testing ahd to be done to see where the error was occuring A constant was applied to the dac to see if an output was read